About NPCF

 Top-Rated Foundation

-Donors can be confident their dollars are spent effectively as the NPCF has received a perfect 4-star rating from Charity Navigator for financial health and transparency for the 11th consecutive year.
+Donors can be confident their dollars are spent effectively as the NPCF has received a perfect 4-star rating from Charity Navigator for financial health and transparency.
 The NPCF is the top-rated childhood cancer-related nonprofit for this distinction.

 Melissa Dunkel